-If the notice is returned by the post office with a forwarding address, the notice will be re-sent to the address indicated.
+If the notice is returned by the post office with a forwarding address, the notice will be resent to the address indicated.
 The family will have 15 business days to respond from the date the letter was re-sent.

-If a family is removed from the waiting list for failure to respond, the CCHA may reinstate the family if it is determined that the lack of response was due to CCHA error, or to circumstances beyond the family's control.
+If a family is removed from the waiting list for failure to respond, the CCHA may reinstate the family if it is determined that the lack of response was due to CCHA error, or to circumstances beyond the family's control, as a result of a family member's disability, or as a direct result of status as a victim of domestic violence, dating violence, sexual assault, stalking, or human trafficking, including an adverse factor resulting from such abuse.